jzyee/Fed_Learning_Plus/README.md

    ```
    pip install -r requirements.txt
    ```
+5. Run any bash file to implement the FCIL method
-5. this will run the bash file and save the output of the bash file into a .txt so that the output is not lost.
+   1. the following command will run the bash file and save the output of the bash file into a .txt so that the output is not lost.
+   2. If you want to want more detail about how to run the bash file, please see notebook/demo.ipynb.
+Or this video: [link](https://youtu.be/flcQrno9D9g)
    ```
    bash run_glfc_cifar10.sh > output_glfc_cifar10.txt
    ```